My Dog Skip (film): Plot

-Skip, having always been a friendly dog, is known by everyone in the town, including black people - significant because Mississippi was still segregated at the time.
-Skip leads Willie through the best parts of his life; his early days.
-Thanks to Skip, Willie now has three friends, and a girlfriend, Rivers.
+Skip, having always been a friendly dog, is known by everyone in the town.
+Skip leads Willie through the best parts of his life- his early days.
+Thanks to Skip, Willie now has three friends and a girlfriend, Rivers.
 Skip is there for him when Dink gets home, shell-shocked and a drunkard since dishonorably discharged from the Army, presumably for desertion.
 However, when Willie's first ball game comes along, Skip and Willie have their first falling out.
-Dink agrees to come along, but does not bother because since the war he has found competitions do not interest him anymore.
-Skip, wanting to cheer Willie up, runs onto the field and sits wagging his tail, refusing to leave.
-Angry and embarrassed by his poor performance at the game, causing his team to lose, Willie publicly hits Skip across the muzzle and he disappears without a trace.
+Dink agrees to come along but does not bother because, since the war, he has found competitions do not interest him anymore.
+Skip, wanting to cheer Willie up, runs onto the field and sits, wagging his tail, refusing to leave.
+Angry and embarrassed by his poor performance at the game, causing his team to lose, Willie publicly hits Skip across the muzzle, and he disappears without a trace.

-Unbeknownst to Willie, Skip has returned to the crypt, and has been accidentally shut in the grave where moonshine is being stored.
-As Willie searches in the graveyard, he hears Skip's barks and runs to save him, but Junior knocks the dog unconscious with the spade.
+Unbeknownst to Willie, Skip has returned to the crypt and has been accidentally shut in the grave where moonshine is being stored.
+As Willie searches in the graveyard, he hears Skip's bark and runs to save him, but Junior knocks Skip unconscious with the spade.
 Dink arrives and manages to eject the two moonshiners.
-As Willie and Dink's families gather in solemnity in the vet's waiting room, Skip nearly dies from his injuries in Willie's arms, but the dog awakens, licking Willie's hands and face.
+As Willie and Dink's families gather in solemnity in the vet's waiting room, Skip nearly dies from his injuries in Willie's arms, but Skip awakens, licking Willie's face and hands.

-Willie explains about his friendship with Skip, that he had been an only child and Skip an only dog.
-When Willie leaves to go to Oxford University in the 1950s, Skip remains with Jack and Ellen, sleeping in Willie's old room, and then dies on Willie's bed: having succumbed to arthritis, he is then buried under the elm tree by Jack and Ellen with Jack telling Willie of Skip's death via a transatlantic call.
+Willie explains about his friendship with Skip that he had been an only child and Skip was an only dog.
+When Willie leaves to go to Oxford University in the 1950s, Skip remains with Jack and Ellen, sleeping in Willie's old room, and then dies on Willie's bed, with Willie receiving a transantlantic call from Jack informing him of Skip's death.